rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 ---

 ## 7. What is the correlation between profit and sales?
-Are we receiving a profit loss from high selling products?
+Are we incurring a loss on our best-selling products?

 Tableau - [Link](https://public.tableau.com/views/Workbook4_SuperStoreProject/ScatterPlot?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)